Tax Examining Technician, Direct Hire, SEASONAL TERM Not to Exceed 1 year, May be Extended 4 years

 Taxpayer Services, Submission Processing in Austin, Kansas City, and Ogden locations

-These are TERM position which are one-year initial appointments that may be extended up to four (4) years, in one-year increments.
+These are SEASONAL TERM positions which are one-year initial appointments that may be extended up to four (4) years, in one-year increments.

 TERM appointments can be terminated at any time.